fbpx

 The Mathematical Journey

 The mathematical journey to discover soft cells involved creating an algorithm that transforms traditional geometric shapes into their softer counterparts.
-This process allows for the exploration of new classes of tiling properties that were previously unrecognized.
+This process allows for the exploration of new classes of tiling previously unrecognized properties.

 • Key Findings: